8 Things To Know Before Starting A Reward And Recognition Program

 1. Know Your Employee Needs

-The primary aim of a reward and recognition program is to make employees feel good.
+The primary aim of a rewards and recognition program is to make employees feel good.
 So, the very first thing that you should consider here is knowing- what makes your employees happy.

 Initially, every growing R&R program will need to do a little research.
 It will help in framing a customized program to accommodate employee wants and needs, making the program more likely to be successful.